github/docs/content/actions/creating-actions/creating-a-docker-container-action.md

   $ git ls-files --stage entrypoint.sh
   ```

-If you receive an output like this- <br>
-`100755 e69de29bb2d1d6434b8b29ae775ad8c2e48c5391 0       entrypoint.sh`

-it means that the file has the executable permission.
-(Here `755` denotes the executable permission)
+   An output like `100755 e69de29bb2d1d6434b8b29ae775ad8c2e48c5391 0       entrypoint.sh` means the file has the executable permission.
+In this example, `755` denotes the executable permission.

 ## Creating a README